rizac/eGSIM/README.md

 ## Dependencies upgrade

-Please note that it is safer (from now even [mandatory](https://stackoverflow.com/questions/63277123/what-is-use-feature-2020-resolver-error-message-with-jupyter-installation-on) with `pip`) to upgrade all dependencies instead of single packages in order to avoid conflicts.
+Please note that it is safer (even [mandatory](https://stackoverflow.com/questions/63277123/what-is-use-feature-2020-resolver-error-message-with-jupyter-installation-on) with `pip`) to upgrade all dependencies instead of single packages in order to avoid conflicts.

-Consequently, we recommend to follow this procedure also in case of a GitHub security issue (or dependency alert) on a single package.
+Consequently, **we recommend to follow this procedure also in case of a GitHub security issue (or dependency alert) on a single package**.

-To upgrade all dependencies, we just need to `pull` the newest version of `smtk` and relaunch an installation from there (this will fetch also the newest OpenQuake version and all dependencies automatically)

-First create and activate a new virtualenv:
+First create a new virtual env (in the example below, in the git-ignored `.env` inside the eGSIM root directory, but you can also create it wherever you want)

 ```bash
 python3 -m venv .env/<ENVNAME>  # create python virtual environment (venv)